sumedhas889-hub/ecohaven-ai-tourism-platform/README.md

 🚧 Project Planning Phase

 This repository currently contains the project proposal and documentation.
-Development will begin in future phases.

 For the repository name, use: **EcoHaven** or **ecohaven-ai-tourism-platform**.